Israeli minister attacks Kerry over boycott warnings

 "Israel cannot be expected to negotiate with a gun to its head when we are discussing the matters which are most critical to our national interests."

-State Department spokeswoman Jen Psaki, in an emailed statement, said Kerry remained staunchly opposed to any boycott of Israel and was simply describing "previously stated facts about what is at stake for both sides" if peacemaking failed.

-"Secretary Kerry has always expected opposition and difficult moments in the process, but he also expects all parties to accurately portray his record and statements," she said.

-Netanyahu, in public remarks at the weekly meeting of his cabinet, was more guarded than Steinitz - making no direct mention of Kerry.
+Netanyahu, in public remarks at the weekly meeting of his cabinet, was more guarded - making no direct mention of Kerry, who is trying to reach a framework deal for a final agreement.

-But, calling any attempts to impose a boycott "immoral and unjustified", Netanyahu said: "No pressure will cause me to forfeit the State of Israel's vital interests, chiefly the security of its citizens."
+But, calling any attempts to impose a boycott on Israel "immoral and unjustified", Netanyahu said: "No pressure will cause me to forfeit the State of Israel's vital interests, chiefly the security of its citizens."

 SETTLEMENTS